Power BI write back to SQL Database: 2 methods

 Power BI Power Apps SQL Diagram

-• Power BI Report: the Power BI report contains some simple visualizations as well as the Power Apps edit form which allows users to make updates.
+We will use the same example Forecast data and Power BI Report as the previous method.
+With the exception that this Power BI report contains simple visualizations as well as the Power Apps edit form which allows users to make updates.

 Power BI Report showing Power Apps visualization